microsoft/aksworkshop/_entries/01-05 challenges.md

 ### DevSecOps tasks

-Once you're done with the above you will move on to some DevSecOps challenges. **Complete as many tasks as you can**.
-You'll be setting up a Continuous Integration and Continuous Delivery pipeline for your application and use Helm for deploys You will also see how you scan your images for security issues.
+Once you're done with *getting up and running*, you will move on to some DevSecOps challenges. **Complete as many tasks as you can**.
+You'll set up a continuous integration and continuous delivery pipeline (CI/CD), for your application and use Helm for deploys You will also see to scan your images for security issues.